Let’s multiply together a bunch of numbers which are less than one and see how small they get!

 There is another expression also for limited entanglement assistance, which was considered operationally in quant-ph/0402129.

 Ultimately, there is an answer for the question at the start of the talk.
-The classical capacity is twice as big because dim M_d = d^2 and dim ell_1^d = d.
+The classical capacity is twice as big because $latex dim M_d = d^2$ and $latex dim ell_1^d = d$.
 Obviously! 🙂

 There is also the promise of an intriguing new additivity violation in the limited-entanglement setting, although I admit that the exact details eluded me.